 Amtrak Red Caps at Your Service

-Whether you’re a solo traveler navigating the station for the first time or a family of five with tons of baggage, everyone could use a hand navigating one of our busier station.
+Whether you’re a solo traveler navigating the station for the first time or a family of five with tons of baggage, everyone could use a hand navigating one of our busiest stations.
 That’s why we have our Red Cap service – dedicated Amtrak staff you can count on for free baggage handling assistance.

 If you’re traveling with us in the near future and would like to use the service, you can find our Red Caps stationed at the front of the station or in the Red Cap area in the main station concourse.
 You can also give them a wave to flag one down when you arrive at the station.
 But before we lend that helpful hand, take note of four key things to keep in mind:

-- We recommend that you only accept assistance from official uniformed Red Cap agents.
-They are easy to spot, red shirt, red cap.
+– We recommend that you only accept assistance from official uniformed Red Cap agents

-- They cannot assist Amtrak passengers in the garage.
+– Red Cap agents are not able to assist Amtrak passengers in the garage

 Has one of our Red Cap service team members gone above and beyond for you?
-Let us know in the comment section below.
+Let us know on Twitter!